Heather Salazar feared her kids were going to see her die.

 >> RELATED: How you can join the fight against breast cancer

-Heather shares her family's triumphant story with “What Had Happened Was” podcast host Amelia Robinson.
-She and Sarah Gillenwater, the Pink Ribbon Girls' marketing director, explain why hot meals and free rides to appointments are a far bigger deal than many of us consider and why things don’t always happen for a reason.
+Heather shares her family's triumphant story with “What Had Happened Was” podcast host Amelia Robinson in this episode recorded in October 2018.
+She and Sarah Gillenwater, the Pink Ribbon Girls' marketing director at the time, explain why hot meals and free rides to appointments are a far bigger deal than many of us consider and why things don’t always happen for a reason.

 “What Had Happened Was” is a podcast for Dayton, powered by Dayton.com.
 You won't believe the stories that come from right here.
 Host Amelia Robinson shares the best tales from the Gem City, Land of Funk and Birthplace of Aviation: Dayton, Ohio.